-For my kids and grandkids, I feel a need to grow up.
+For kids and grandkids, I felt a need to grow up.
 Adults, keep that inner kid alive!!

 It is March of 1988 and Atlanta is shedding its winter coat.
 My oldest son, Paul, and I always go to a yearly record show held in a hotel that looks like an old castle.
 It has turrets and is a cross between something in a theme park and an actual hotel complete with rooms for customers.
 I must confess I have never stayed there as a guest and don’t know that I would recommend it.

 We always park in the gravel lot behind the hotel and enter the bowels of it where the smell is musty and sweet from the contraband.
 We pass by long haired guys that check us out with their eyes.
 Everyone is wearing their favorite band shirt.
 These are vintage, the real thing, Aerosmith showing The Toxic Twins, from 1977.
 Another guy with worn bellbottoms has on a psychedelic Dead shirt, faded and proudly worn.
 A woman, in her fifties, wears a Jefferson Airplane shirt over a short denim skirt.
 She is smoking a cigarette with attitude.
 They are all having a cool time talking about the shows they have been to and their experiences backstage hanging with bands.